 Frequently Asked Questions

 Freelancers are charged a 5% freelancer service fee for contracts initiated through the Direct Contracts page.
+Note: If you’re an active Freelancer Plus member, you won't pay any freelancer service fees on Direct Contracts.

 After your client accepts your invitation, you'll need to initiate future contracts with them through the Direct Contracts page to receive the discounted freelancer fees.